 - some women want to use cooling pads on their perineum or they pop maternity pads in the fridge to cool

-Have an idea of what to expect
+3) Baby Preparation – have an idea of what to expect

-What does your new baby need?
+4) Baby Preparation – what does a new baby need?

 Babies only have needs, not wants – they cry to get your attention or to tell you that something is quite right.